Hearing Aid Fitting

 Step 4

 Your follow-up appointments will then be discussed.
 Generally, two weeks following your fitting you will be booked for your first follow up.
-At this appointment, we will talk about if you are ready to increase volume or clarity, or perhaps decrease sound should you find that things are too loud.
-It is very helpful at this appointment if you come to the appointment with some notes about your experiences over the first two weeks.
+At this appointment, we will talk about if you are ready to increase volume or clarity.
+You will often find your hearing aids to be loud for the first two weeks, this is normal.
+Your brain is adjusting to hearing new noises, and hearing them at a different level.

 Step 5

-Follow-up appointments will continue to be booked for you until there comes a point where you come into see the Audiologist and feel that there is nothing left to adjust because things sound great for you.
-During these appointments it’s important to know that we often change the hearing instruments and start again with a new hearing instrument if it doesn’t seem we are getting close to meeting your expectations for hearing.
+Follow-up appointments will continue to be booked for you until there comes a point where you come into see the clinician and feel that there is nothing left to adjust because things sound great for you.
+During these appointments it’s important to know that we often change the hearing aids and start again with a new hearing aid if it doesn’t seem we are getting close to meeting your expectations for hearing.
 Sometimes the product we choose initially isn’t the one we end up with in the end.
 Its important to realize that being fit with a hearing instrument is a process not an event, so we will work together until the end result is satisfaction on your part.

-*It is this stage of the fitting that requires the most skill on the part of the Audiologist.
+It is this stage of the fitting that requires the most skill on the part of the clinician.
 Interpreting your impressions and coming up with the right solution is where the challenge lies in the fitting.
 For some people, their hearing loss and needs are straightforward, while others require a bit more assistance it getting it sounding just right.
 But whichever person you might be, we are committed to making the process smooth and simple for you and the end result will be a positive improvement in your quality of life.